SEE-tool/SEE-tool.github.io/README.md

 Product of Group 13

-Site Evaluating Extention (SEE Tool)
+Site Evaluating Extension (SEE Tool)

 This extension allows students, teachers and general web users to navigate the web without the risk of falling for miss information.
 It offers a variety of features that permit a better examination of websites and their contents without spending hours on a keen analysis.
 With its web summariser, the reliability evaluator and the instant search tool, the user can be sure of the proper understanding of the text and the quality of its sources.
 Use it and you'll SEE!